 Group rates are available for industry, contact us at firstname.lastname@example.org

 For questions, contact the Office of Industrial Outreach at:

 CANCELLATIONS AND REFUNDS

-1. All cancellations must be received in writing by noon on the date before the course to receive a refund.
+1. All cancellations must be received in writing by 9 am on the day of course start to receive a refund.

 2. Cancellations of confirmed registrations are subject to a $20 administrative fee.
-No refunds for cancellations or non-attendance will be given after the date before the course starts.
+No refunds for cancellations or non-attendance will be given after the start date.